 Here at St Wilfrid’s, we strive for a maths curriculum that is creative, engaging and relevant.
 All children have access to a rich curriculum that they enjoy, and are able to make progress.
 Our children need to develop the necessary maths fluency skills and in turn utilise those skills and apply them to wider problems.
 They need to be able to make rich connections across the areas of maths and use their knowledge in other subjects.
 Maths is the foundation for understanding the world and we want our children to know the purpose behind their learning and to apply their knowledge to their everyday lives.

-Here are St Wilfrid’s we ensure that our children have full coverage of the maths National Curriculum by following the ‘Abacus’ teaching overview, yet we supplement this with a range of other resources, moving towards a ‘Curriculum of thirds’.
-We are currently preparing a curriculum that aims to teach fluency, problem solving and reasoning in equal measure, thus ensuring that children can apply their knowledge and skill with increasing accuracy and speed.
-Following a clear overview ensures that our children revisit topics several times over the year, and again in consecutive years, allowing their knowledge to be reinforced and embed.
-The variety of other resources used to supplement this curriculum and promote mastery of Maths include Nrich, White Rose and NCTEM.
+Maths coverage follows the national curriculum and we employ a teaching in thirds approach.
+We have a curriculum that aims to teach fluency, problem solving and reasoning in equal measure, thus ensuring that children can apply their knowledge and skill with increasing accuracy and speed.
+Following a clear overview ensures that our children cover each area of the curriculum thoroughly, aiming for a mastery approach, whilst also revisiting topics several times over the year, and again in consecutive years, allowing their knowledge to be reinforced and embedded.
+The variety of resources used to supplement this curriculum and promote mastery of Maths include Nrich, White Rose and NCTEM.
 All children are catered for within the maths lessons ensuring that the teacher offers the necessary support and challenge for each individual to make progress.
 Maths is taught in creative and engaging lessons using a wide array of maths manipulatives to aid and support our children in their learning.
 ICT is used to deliver the maths curriculum and to offer our pupils a range of exciting activities to challenge and inspire.
 We aim to encourage the deepest of learning for our children so that their knowledge can be transferred and applied in many contexts including other subjects.
 Maths is widely promoted across the school and our classrooms have working walls and resources that the children can utilise to support their learning and provide extra challenge.

 Our aim is to ensure that the three core areas of the national curriculum are covered in all of our lessons: fluency, reasoning and problem solving.
 ICT programmes such as TT Rockstars are used to improve fluency of times tables.
 Reasoning is a key area in all our lessons as our children need to be able to describe, explain, convince, justify and prove to be successful in this subject.
 Mathematical vocabulary is an essential part of each lesson and the children need to understand this within the area they are studying and be able to make rich connections across other areas within this subject.